 Many of us are using complementary medicine.
 It may be to help with a specific health condition or to improve our overall health.
 But what is complementary medicine and what do you need to think about before trying it?

 Complementary medicine is a wide range of treatments that generally aren’t considered to be mainstream or conventional medical treatments.
-Complementary medicine includes acupuncture, vitamins and minerals, aromatherapy, herbal treatments, yoga and naturopathy.
+It includes acupuncture, vitamins and minerals, aromatherapy, herbal treatments, yoga and naturopathy.

 We’re often drawn to these treatments because they appear to be more natural and safer than conventional medicine.
 But that’s not necessarily true.
 As with any treatment, they may cause harm and make you unwell if they’re not taken correctly, if they interact with one of your other medications, or if the practitioner you see isn’t properly trained or qualified.